 Ronald E. McNair Scholars Program

-- Research opportunities for participants who have completed their sophomore year of college (Opportunities for research or other scholarly activities at the grantee institution or at graduate centers are designed to provide participants with effective preparation for doctoral study).
+- Research opportunities for participants who have completed at least 30 hours of college (Opportunities for research or other scholarly activities at the grantee institution or at graduate centers are designed to provide participants with effective preparation for doctoral study).

 - Exposure to cultural events and academic programs not usually available to other undergraduates.

 - Mentoring (Mentoring programs involving faculty members or students at institutions of higher education, or any combination of faculty members and students).

 - Seminars and other scholarly activities designed to prepare students for doctoral studies

 - Travel to research conferences and graduate school visits

 - Assistance in securing admission and financial aid for enrollment in graduate programs